njoke/CRM/README.md

 - Executing continuous tests and rollback environments if tests fail.
 - Providing log data and alerts on the state of testing.

-If you have any issues or questions, please send me an email at njoken.qa@gmail.com